-Today I’m going to share a simpler version of his recipe and with all of the variations and substitutions that I made!
+Today I will share a simpler version of his recipe and all of the variations and substitutions I made!

 How to make Chicken Biryani- 3 Main Steps:

-This is a step-by-step recipe for authentic Pakistani or Karachi style Chicken Biryani which is both, delicious and simple to prepare.
+Authentic Pakistani or Karachi style Chicken Biryani is delicious and simple to prepare.
 And also, you don’t need a ton of hard-to-find spices.

 Three main Steps of making Pakistani Chicken Biryani;